 We strongly believe we need the support of communities to operate a successful business.
 Our sustainable development programmes focus on long term sustainability as compared to short term relief or philanthropy.
-These programmes are anchored on five impact areas namely education, business development, economic empowerment, community health, agriculture and infrastructure development.
+These programmes are anchored on five impact areas namely education, economic empowerment, community health, agriculture and infrastructure development.

 RZM Murowa respects the traditional and cultural values of the community .Through commute rosters and internal codes of conduct we minimise the potential for social and economic fragmentation in these communities.
 Our employment policies give preference to locals and we are focussed on keeping the local economy secure and strong.